Usage with Svelte

 Rendering emoteTTV parsed results with Svelte

-First of all, we recommend using TMI.js to handle Twitch chat messages.
+First of all, we recommend using to handle Twitch chat messages.
 Svelte will help you render messages more effectively.

 For starters, let's consider the following Svelte component with some basic TMI.js implementation: